 Second, cravings and tolerance, the desire to experience this euphoria again that can trigger cravings for the substance or behavior, especially when you encounter the same cues as a party where people are drinking.

-Third.
-Disinterest in other activities – it’s common to lose interest in hobbies and other things you once enjoyed.
+Third, disinterest in other activities.
+It’s common to lose interest in hobbies and other things you once enjoyed.
 This happens because your brain no longer produces much dopamine in response to natural triggers, like having sex or making art.
 Even when you want to stop using a substance or engaging in a behavior, you might feel like you still need them in order to feel good about anything.

-Parts of Addiction
+Components of Addiction